samastur/image-diet2/docs/commands.rst

 This command will check system for most common compression tools and print paths of those found in format ready for inclusion in YAML configuration file.

+You can also use command line utility `diet` that comes with pyimagediet which was installed together with image-diet2.
+You can read about how to use it in :ref:`pyimagediet's documentation <pyimagediet:tools>`

 diet_images
 -----------